jiny2001/dcscn-super-resolution/README.md

 ## Overview

 This is a tensorflow implementation of "Fast and Accurate Image Super Resolution by Deep CNN with Skip Connection and Network in Network", a deep learning based Single-Image Super-Resolution (SISR) model.
-We named it DCSCN.
+We named it **DCSCN**.

 The model structure is like below.
 We use Deep CNN with Residual Net, Skip Connection and Network in Network.
 A combination of Deep CNNs and Skip connection layers is used as a feature extractor for image features on both local and global area.
 Parallelized 1x1 CNNs, like the one called Network in Network, is also used for image reconstruction.